Chapter 12.60

 (2) Functional Classifications Defined.

 (a) Principal Arterial.
 The purpose of a principal arterial is to move high volumes of traffic across and between subareas of the city and the county.
 Principal arterials serve a select number of regional activity centers.
 Principal arterials serve the longest trips and carry the major portion of trips entering and leaving the overall area.
-Typically, they are the highest traffic volume corridors in the city, and have the fewest number of access points.
+Typically, they are the highest traffic volume corridors in the city and have the fewest number of access points.
 Access is typically restricted to signalized intersections on principal arterials.

-Principal arterials are intended for efficient and safe movement of people and goods, and have the highest level of access control.
+Principal arterials are intended for efficient and safe movement of people and goods and have the highest level of access control.

 (b) Minor Arterial.
-The purpose of a minor arterial is to provide movement within subareas of the city, and to distribute trips from neighborhood collectors and principal arterials.
-Minor arterials serve through traffic and can provide direct access to commercial, industrial and multifamily development, but generally do not provide direct access for residential properties.
+The purpose of a minor arterial is to provide movement within subareas of the city, and to distribute trips from collectors and principal arterials.
+Minor arterials serve through traffic and can provide direct access to commercial, industrial, and multifamily development, but generally do not provide direct access for residential properties.

 For minor arterial roadways, access to adjacent land use is balanced with through-traffic movement.
 Partial access control is required.

 (d) Local Access.
 Local access streets serve to distribute neighborhood traffic from arterials and collectors and provide direct access for abutting properties.
-Business access streets distribute traffic from arterials to serve dense commercial activities, such as office, professional, and service businesses and may serve dense multifamily dwelling developments.
+Business access streets distribute traffic from arterials to serve dense commercial activities, such as office, professional, and service businesses, and may serve dense multifamily dwelling developments.
 Direct access is provided to abutting commercial or multifamily property.
 Industrial access streets serve the unique needs of an industrial area, distributing traffic from arterial streets and providing direct access to the abutting industrial properties.

 Direct property access is paramount for local access streets in residential areas, which experience the lowest level of access management.